soroswap/docs/01-concepts/02-design-decisions/03-analizing_uniswapv2_pair_contract_part_2.md

 # Comparison of Soroswap and UniswapV2 Pair Contracts: Part 2

-## Reentrancy Guards: Not implemented for the moment
+## Reentrancy Guards: Currently not implemented

+In UniswapV2, a reentrancy guard is employed to prevent recursive calls.
+Here is the corresponding code snippet:

 ```javascript
     uint private unlocked = 1;
     modifier lock() {